 For example, if you’re already a coach you can reach out to your clients and ask for testimonials.
-Even though they haven’t taken your online course yet, they can vouch for you and your expertise.
-But be sure to make it clear that they’re vouching for a different service of yours—slapping a testimonial for your coaching on a course sales page and implying it’s for the course can land you in hot water.
+Even if they haven’t taken your online course yet.
+They can vouch for you and your expertise.
+But be sure to make it clear that they’re vouching for a different service of yours.
+Slapping a testimonial for your coaching on a course sales page and implying it’s for the course can land you in hot water.

-You can also offer your course to a select group for very cheap or at a steep discount before you go live in exchange for their testimonials.
-This will allow you to get your course in front of your audience, figure out if there is anything you need to change before going live, and collect great testimonials.
+You can offer your course to a select group for very cheap.
+Or at a steep discount before you go live in exchange for their testimonials.
+This allows you to get your course in front of your audience.

-The one thing that ensures I won’t buy a digital product?
+The one thing that ensures we won’t buy a digital product?
 A lack of a return policy or money back guarantee.

 When you’re shopping for a product in the store you can hold it, see it for yourself, and really understand what it is your product is going to do.

-True story: A friend of mine made a blogging course that she sold for $300.
+A friend of ours made a blogging course that she sold for $300.
 After her launch, she’d had around 25 students.
-Only one person requested a refund saying the content was great but she didn’t realize the course was aimed at beginners and everything was a bit too simple for her.
-The refunded student promoted my friend's course just once to her email list because she felt bad about asking for a refund but appreciated that one was granted.
-That one email made my friend 13 additional sales for my friend or nearly $4000.
+Only one person requested a refund saying the content’s great but she didn’t realize the course was aimed at beginners and everything was a bit too simple for her.
+The refunded student promoted our friend’s course just once to her email list because she felt bad about asking for a refund but appreciated that one was granted.
+That one email made her 13 additional sales or nearly $4000.
 Offering a refund might mean losing out on one sale, but the goodwill it brings can more than make up for that.

 For more examples of how you can use social proof to increase conversion rates, check out this blog post.

 The draw to video is that it helps your audience feel a greater connection to you.
-By taking a few extra minutes to sit down and record a video introducing yourself and your course, you will gain more trust from your audience.
+Taking a few extra minutes to sit down and record a video introducing yourself and your course is vital.
+You gain more trust from your audience.

-Putting a friendly face behind your product will put your customers at ease and humanize your brand.
-This doesn’t have to be a super professional or polished video, but do be aware of your background (tidy up!) and make sure the sound and image are clear.
-This will give your audience an idea of what kind of quality to expect in your course.
+Putting a friendly face behind your product puts your customers at ease and humanize your brand.
+This doesn’t have to be a super professional or polished video.
+Do be aware of your background and make sure the sound and image are clear.
+This gives your audience an idea of what kind of quality to expect in your course.

-“It was just one year ago that I lost my job and needed to come up with a new source of income.
+“Just one year ago that I lost my job and needed to come up with a new source of income.
 Quick.
-The few jobs hiring in my area would have required me to uproot my family and relocate, and I wasn’t interested in just taking the first job I could find.
+The few jobs hiring in my area would have required me to uproot my family and relocate.
+I wasn’t interested in just taking the first job I could find.

 Now, the only thing I’m more passionate about than running my business is helping others find the same freedom that I have.
-I want to help you go from 0 to Successful Etsy Store and I have the knowledge and experiences to do so.
+I want to help you go from 0 to Successful Etsy Store.
+I have the knowledge and experiences to do so.

-Like the video, your author bio will give your audience a better insight into who you are and why they should trust you.
+Like the video, your author bio gives your audience a better insight into who you are and why they should trust you.

-Your author bio should give you audience an idea of who you are and why you should be trusted.
-For example, if I were creating an online course on writing sales pages my author bio might look something like this:
+Also, your author bio gives your audience an idea of who you are and why you should be trusted.
+For example, if you create an online course on writing sales pages your author bio might look something like this:

 The time and energy you put into your FAQ can save you a ton of time and energy down the line.
-When your sales page goes live and people are deciding whether or not to bite the bullet and buy they’re going to have questions.
+For example, when your sales page goes live and people are deciding whether or not to bite the bullet and buy they’re going to have questions.